Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids

 \begin{itemize}

 \item We highlight the need for robust DNN-based methods that are resilient to adversarial attacks and summarize the adversarial defense properties and requirements in FDIA detection.

-\item Three typical adversarial defense approaches are evaluated, including defensive distillation, adversarial training, and adversarial detection.
-We demonstrate that they are not capable of mitigating adversarial attacks in FDIA detection via analysis and simulations.
+\item We demonstrate that typical adversarial defense approaches (defensive distillation, adversarial training, and adversarial detection) in the computer vision domain are insufficient in mitigating adversarial attacks in FDIA detection, as shown through theoretical analysis and simulations.

-\item We propose a general defense framework that randomly pads the model input in both training and testing stages.
-The framework decreases the effectiveness of adversarial perturbations and can be seamlessly adapted to DNNs proposed in the literature.
+\item We propose a general defense framework that randomly pads the model input during both the training and testing stages.
+The framework reduces the effectiveness of adversarial perturbations and can be seamlessly adapted to DNNs proposed in the literature.

-\item We conduct our simulations based on the standard IEEE 118-bus power system.
-The simulation result shows that our framework can effectively mitigate adversarial attacks while inducing little degradation in the models' detection accuracy of normal inputs.
+\item We conduct simulations based on the standard IEEE 118-bus power system.
+The results show that our framework can effectively mitigate adversarial attacks while inducing minimal degradation in the models' detection accuracy of normal inputs.

 \end{itemize}